Central limit theorems for additive functionals in patricia tries: Preliminaries

 The properties that we study are represented as so-called additive functionals.
 Given a function $\varphi: \trees \to \RR^n, n≥1$ with $\varphi(\varnothing) =0$, we define the corresponding \textit{additive functional} $\Phi: \trees \to \RR^n$ as

 This can be written recursively as

 which also shows that every function $\Phi: \trees \to \RR^n$ with $\Phi(\varnothing)=0$ can be represented as an additive functional.
 The term ``additive functional'' for $\Phi$ is thus mainly defined by its relation to $\varphi$, which is called \textit{toll function} of $\Phi$.
+For example, if we define